deepanshs/csdmpy/docs/source/examples/2D{1} datasets/nmr.rst

               "80.0 s"
             ],
             "quantity": "time",
-            "label": "$t_1$"
+            "label": "$t_1$",
+            "reciprocal": {
+              "quantity": "frequency"
             }
+          }
         ],
-        "version": "0.0.9"
+        "dependent_variables": [
+          {
+            "numeric_type": "complex64",
+            "components": "[(182.26953+136.4989j), (182.26953+136.4989j), ...... (-1765.7441-375.72888j), (-1765.7441-375.72888j)]"
           }
+        ]
       }
+    }

-Let's get the tuples of the controlled and uncontrolled variable instances from the ``NMR2Ddata`` instance following,
+The tuples of the independent and dependent variable instances from the ``NMR2Ddata`` instance are

 .. doctest::

-    >>> x = NMR2Ddata.controlled_variables
+    >>> x = NMR2Ddata.independent_variables
-    >>> y = NMR2Ddata.uncontrolled_variables
+    >>> y = NMR2Ddata.dependent_variables

-and look at the coordinates of each variable using the :py:attr:`~csdfpy.ControlledVariable.coordinates` attribute of the respective :ref:`cv_api` instance.
+respectively.
+There are two independent variable instances in this example.
+The coordinates along the first independent variable are spaced linearly while the coordinate spacing is non-linear, or arbitrary, along the second independent variable.
+The coordinates of the two independent variables are

 .. doctest::